 If you don’t pay the amount demanded in the notice by the due date, the bank has the right to sell the property to recover all money secured by the mortgage, which is generally all of your debts to the bank.

 Note that you may incur an early repayment charge if the mortgagee sale means that your fixed-rate loan is repaid early.
-See our Quick Guide Early repayment charges.
+See our guide on Early repayment charges.

 Selling the property